AyushGenii/recipe-project/README.md

 ## Contact

-For any queries or feedback, feel free to reach us **Ayush Kumar**.
+For any queries or feedback, feel free to reach us at [Gmail](ayushgenii1055@gmail.com).

 ---

-Enjoy using REMAGIC! 🍽️
+Enjoy using RECIPE MAGIC! 🍽️

 ---